NethmiRodrigo/hashcode_photo_slideshow/README.md

 This repository consists of our solution for the 2019 Google Hashcode online qualification round question.

 The solution can be optimized further to reduce time taken to solve data sets b, d and e.
-There are some changed to be done to get a better score.
+There are some changes to be done to get a better score.

 - A 2 points